-Assistant Professor, Public Administration and International Affairs
+Associate Professor, Public Administration and International Affairs

-Saba Siddiki is an assistant professor and a Senior Research Associate at the Center for Policy Research.
+Saba Siddiki is an Associate Professor and a Senior Research Associate in the Center for Policy Research.
 Her research interests span a broad range of issues pertaining to the link between policy design and implementation outcomes, the role of collaborative governance in policy design and implementation, and policy and individual drivers of sustainability related technology and behavior adoption.
 Topically, she specializes in environmental and food system governance.
 Examples of topics she has studied in her previous work, include: how policy design structures implementation and resultant compliance outcomes; the conceptual and theoretical value of using institutional analyses as a basis for examining linkages between policy design and implementation outcomes; how policies structure who participates in collaborative groups and resultant impacts on collaborative performance; the role of government actors in affecting relationship building and learning among diverse sets of participants in collaborative groups; group and individual level determinants of knowledge acquisition and policy belief change; and the intersection of science and politics in shaping policy design and outcomes.

 Professor Siddiki's work has been published in a range of leading public affairs journals, including the Policy Studies Journal, Journal of Public Administration Research and Theory, Public Administration Review, Public Administration, and Review of Policy Research, among others.
 She has received funding for her research from a variety of sources, including the National Science Foundation.
 In the Maxwell School, Professor Siddiki teaches the Executive MPA capstone course and public policy process in both the Executive and traditional MPA programs.
 In 2017, she received a Distinguished Professor Award from the Indiana University School of Public and Environmental Affairs Executive Education Program, in which she formally taught.
 Professor Siddiki currently serves as Associate Editor for Policy Design and Practice.
 She received her Ph.D. in public affairs from the University of Colorado Denver in 2011.